DanielCasti11o/push_swap/README.md

 -
 oooooooooooo---> void	checkargs(int argc, char **argv); <---oooooooooooooooo

 ###############################################################################################
-Use Control + Shift + m to toggle the tab key moving focus.
-Alternatively, use esc then tab to move to the next interactive element on the page.
-Attach files by dragging & dropping, selecting or pasting them.

 - También debemos tener en cuenta que los argumentos no deben ser los mismos (esto quiere decir que no pueden haber numeros repetidos en los argumentos).